Kit Carson has its first restaurant in over two years. It’s serving much more than just lunch.

 “It was a highlight every day to go out there,” said Mitchek.
 “And I don’t know what [my father and others] talked about… but it was an [enjoyed pastime] of his to sit with people, talk with people, share, listen.”

 “We didn’t have anywhere to eat or talk or anything.
-There was nothing to do here in this town,” said Paul Mitchek, Debbie’s younger step-brother who was an underclassman in high school when the Trading Post shuttered.
+There was nothing to do here in this town,” said Paul Mitchek, Debbie’s younger half-brother who was an underclassman in high school when the Trading Post shuttered.

 Debbie and Paul grew up working on Mitchek Farms GP, which primarily grows wheat, corn and sorghum among other feeds.
 They are both second generation farmers, following in the footsteps of their father, Ervin Mitchek, who founded the farms when he was only around 16 years old, according to Paul.